-If you are an active State employee, you have one (1) year from the date of your last activity (deduction or submission of a claim) in which to submit a claim with valid parking receipts for reimbursement.
-Claims must reflect costs incurred while you were an active participant in the Program.
+If you are an active state employee, you have one year from the date of your last activity (deduction or submission of a claim) to submit a claim for reimbursement.
+Claims must reflect costs incurred while you were an active participant in the Program and include valid parking receipts.
 Costs incurred after your last date of eligibility are not eligible for reimbursement.

-If you separate from State service, you also have one (1) year from your date of separation in which to submit a claim for reimbursement of work-related parking expenses incurred prior to your separation.
-Claims must reflect costs incurred while you were an active participant in the program.
+If you separate from state service, you have one year from your date of separation in which to submit a claim for reimbursement of work-related parking expenses incurred prior to your separation.
+Claims must reflect costs incurred while you were an active participant in the Program.
 Costs incurred after your last date of eligibility will not be processed.